edwinzap/FunTrophy/README.md

 At the end of the race, we add bonuses according to the results of the activities.

 ## Update/create database
+To add a migration:
+`dotnet ef migrations add MigrationName --project FunTrophy.Infrastructure --startup-project FunTrophy.API`

+To create/update the database:
-`dotnet ef database update --project DataAccess_Project --startup-project WebApp_Project`
+`dotnet ef database update --project FunTrophy.Infrastructure --startup-project FunTrophy.API`

 ## Project overview
 This is a Blazor WebAssembly, client-side, Single Page Application made nearly exclusively in C#, HTML and CSS.